LaurenceHo/react-weather-app/README.md

 please feel free to apply for a new one for yourself.

 ### Usage
-There is no npm package for installing Windy API so we have to import source in [index.html](./src/index.html)
+There is no npm package for installing Windy API, so we have to import source in [index.html](./src/index.html)
 ```
 <head>
     <script src="https://unpkg.com/leaflet@1.4.0/dist/leaflet.js"></script>